ga-wdi-lessons/rails-many-to-many-mini-lesson/readme.md

 [Garnet Many-to-Many Example](https://github.com/ga-dc/garnet/blob/master/app/models/tagging.rb)

 * `Membership` and `Tags`, through `Tagging`.
->Tagging is our model representing our joined table between memberships and tags
+>Tagging is our model representing our joined table between Membership and Tag

 * `Cohort` and `User`, through `Membership`
 >Membership is our model representing our joined table between Cohort and User